domschrei/mallob/docs/clusters.md

 Commands like `git`, `wget`, and `curl` should now be able to download content over the proxy, which should be sufficient for setting up Mallob and its dependencies.

-In case the above doesn't work, an attempt can be to explicitly demand the SOCKS5 standard.
-In this case, downloads might only be possible via curl.
+In case the above http(s) entries dont work, an attempt can be to explicitly include the SOCKS5 standard.
+With this, downloads might now only be possible via curl.

     export HTTP_PROXY="socks5://localhost:1537"
     export http_proxy="socks5://localhost:1537"